elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 TO PUT THE name 'S name INTO A type name:

 Both forms are easily recognized because they include the words PUT and INTO with a possessive in between.
 The first format is the most common and is used with normal types and variables.
 The second is used with one-of-a-kind globals and pseudo-variables.

 What is special about functions is that you can use their possessive parts as if they referred to actual fields in a record.
 For instance, given the above functions, you can refer to "a box's bottom line" as if it is actually defined in the box record type.
 You can say "the polygon's height" and I will see that it is calculated when you need it.
 And you can say "the mouse's spot" and I'll fetch it for you, even though the mouse record has no spot in it.

 Needless to say, this is a handy feature.
-But is easily abused.
+Mas o abuso é fácil.
 Be discreet.

 See the topic on "Possessives" for further information.